jerng/corner-store/README.md

 # Design & Production Decisions

+---

+###### [1]
-[^1]: Mr. Bostock has put a remarkable amount of work into creating and
+Mr. Bostock has put a remarkable amount of work into creating and maintaining D3.

-        maintaining D3.
-    -   Personally, I found the documentation hard to ingest, and have joked as a friend suggested that it may be useful in the future to write a wrapper called D4: D3 for Dummies.
+-   Personally, I found the documentation hard to ingest, and the proliferation of versions and examples across this ecosystem is quite expansive.
+A friend suggested that it may be useful in the future to write a wrapper called D4:
+    D3 for Dummies.